indimail/indimail-virtualdomains/README.md

 The argument to svstat should be a directory in /service.
 Each directory in /service refers to an indimail-mta/indimail service. e.g. `/service/qmail-smtpd.25` refers to the SMTP service serving port 25.

-If you don't have /service create a link to /usr/libexec/indimail/service (/usr/local/libexec/indimail/service on FreeBSD and Darwin).
+If you don't have /service create a link to /etc/indimail/sv (/usr/local/etc/indimail/sv on FreeBSD/Darwin).
 I'm working on creating this link automatically during setup.

 ```
 $ sudo svstat /service/*